matchmoments-admin/match-moments-web/DESIGN_SYSTEM.md

 # Match Moments Design System
+## Based on The Ringer Design

-This document contains the complete design system for Match Moments, featuring a minimal black and white aesthetic with clean typography.
+This document contains the complete design system extracted from The Ringer website (theringer.com), adapted for Match Moments sports website.
+The design features a clean, modern aesthetic with GT America typography and a sophisticated black and white color palette.

 ## Table of Contents
 1. [Design Tokens](#design-tokens)